Learn about many of the available medications in our database.

 Thyroid function: When the thyroid gland is not working well, the effect of corticosteroids on the body is increased and may cause increased side effects.
 If you have reduced thyroid function (hypothyroidism), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Vaccinations: Vaccinations given while prednisolone is being taken may not provide the anticipated protection from illness.
-This is due to the action corticosteroids have in reducing the activity of the immune system.
+This is due to the way corticosteroids reduce the activity of the immune system.
 Additionally, it is not clear whether vaccinations contribute to nervous system problems when they are given at the same time as prednisolone sodium phosphate.

 Generally, it is not recommended to receive vaccinations while you are using corticosteroids.
 Speak with your doctor if you have any concerns or questions.